JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

 and the [Test your multiplatform app](multiplatform-run-tests.md) tutorial.
 * For details on setting up and running JUnit-based tests for desktop targets, see [Testing Compose Multiplatform UI with JUnit](compose-desktop-ui-testing.md).
-* More advanced testing in Android Studio, including automation, is covered in the [Test your app](https://developer.android.com/studio/test) article on the Android for Developers portal.
+* More advanced testing in Android Studio, including automation, is covered in the [Test your app](https://developer.android.com/studio/test) article in the Android Studio documentation.